 - There are two kinds of blades included: The red capped blades are suited for cutting thinner materials such as paper, vellum, vinyl, and thin cardstock.
-The Sliver 2 blue capped blades are much longer blades and are well-suited for cutting thicker materials, such as textured cardstock, chipboard and craft foam. - Additionally, there are other tools sold separately that can fit into the blade holder, such as the fabric blade, the engraving/embossing tip, and the punch tool (see below).
+The blue capped blades are much longer blades and are well-suited for cutting thicker materials, such as textured cardstock, chipboard and craft foam.
+Note that the blue capped blade you received may be different from the Sliver 2 ones now sold as replacements. - Additionally, there are other tools sold separately that can fit into the blade holder, such as the fabric blade, the engraving/embossing tip, and the punch tool (see below).
 Note that it's VERY IMPORTANT to insert the correct end into the blade holder to avoid permanently damaging the blade holder.
 All of the "non-blade" ends are inserted with the "useful/sharp end" protruding through the bottom.